ekapolc/ASR_classproject/hookup/README.md

 ```bash
 mkdir -p model/model/graph && mkdir -p model/model/model
 ```
-Then, you copy files mentioned above into the directory.
+Then, copy files mentioned above into the directory.

 Paths inside `ivector_extractor.conf` and `online.conf`, in `model/conf/` directory, have to be corrected.
 For example, `/kaldi/egs/librispeech/s5/exp/chain/tdnn1p_sp_online/ivector_extractor/final.ie` should be changed to `/model/model/ivector_extractor/final.ie`.
 Make sure everything paths point at the right location.